liuyehcf/BlogSource/_unposts/Interview.md

 1. How does starrocks process subquery?
     * Subqueries are always placed within expressions.
 After constant removal and predicate simplification are performed, a subquery can be replaced with an apply operator and attached to the logical tree.
 Finally, different types of joins can be utilized to transform the apply operator.
 1. What is the process of window function?
+1. What is hive meta store?
+1. What is the function of cache metadata?
+1. What are the competitors of Starrocks?
+    * ClickHouse, wide table
+    * Druid, wide table
+    * Trino, data lake
+    * Presto, execution
+    * Snowflake, comprehensive

 # 3 Database